defenseunicorns/delivery-aws-iac/modules/lambda/README.md

 ### Lambda Password Module

 This module deploys a Python function that securely generates and rotates EC2 instance passwords for Windows and EC2 Linux instances using AWS Systems Manager (SSM), Secrets Manager, and Parameter Store.
-It also sets up an Amazon EventBridge cron job to run every 30 days.
+It also sets up an Amazon EventBridge cron job to run every 30 days this cron job can be modified as seen in fixtures.common.tfvars.

-To use this module, provide the users who exist on the instances and the instance IDs as shown in the example below.
+To use this module, provide the users who exist on the instances and the instance IDs as shown in the example mentioned below.

 ## Examples